ids/mariadb-galera-k8s/README.md

 MariaDB Galera on Kubernetes
 ============================

-> Make sure to clear out the iSCSI volumes between cluster creations.
-If there is existing galera data on the volumes the clusters will try to recover instead of forming new nodes.
-See [Purge Seed and Node Data Volumes](#purge-seed-and-node-data-volumes) on how to do this.

-> This has been tested and developed on the __Tectonic CoreOS__ cluster from [cluster-builder](https://github.com/ids/cluster-builder).
-It requires you have a working [kubectl configuration](https://coreos.com/tectonic/docs/latest/tutorials/aws/first-app.html#configuring-credentials) already in place.
+This implementation has been tested in two variants:

-This configuration uses iSCSI direct access for the persistent data volumes.
-It requires access to an iSCSI target that contains at least 4 luns: 1 for the initial seed volume which will be discarded, and 3 or 5 nodes for the permanent node volumes.
+* Using iSCSI direct volumes and NFS shares in CoreOS Tectonic with Nodeport external access.
+* Using vSphere storage volumes and NFS shares in VMware PKS with dedicated external LB access.

+There is also the option to enable an automated backup agent as a sidecar container, which uses an NFS share to store the backups.

-With the __backup agent__ enabled, it also requires two __NFS__ volumes:
+With the __backup agent__ enabled, it also requires an __NFS__ volume for the backup storage.

-1. __NFS Backups__ a long term NFS storage volume for the full and incremental backups
-2. __Temp__ a scratch space in which to restore the incremental backups to a full working data directory

 [AWS Storage Gateway](https://aws.amazon.com/storagegateway/) is a great way to deliver iSCSI and NFS storage into an ESXi environment with auto-replication to AWS storage services and management through the AWS console.
 It's pretty awesome.